 - Click on the Install Fedora button. - Select the keyboard language you'd like to use.
 On the next screen, click on the Installation Destination button to choose the disk.
-Note that you can install Fedora onto a USB drive or a Storage Expansion Card as an alternative to installing it onto your internal drive. - installer to resize partitions or delete the existing partitions.
+Note that you can install Fedora onto a USB drive or a Storage Expansion Card as an alternative to installing it onto your internal drive. - If there is an OS already installed on the target drive, you'll need to follow the guided steps in the installer to resize partitions or delete the existing partitions.
 This is out of scope of this guide, but Fedora has very detailed documentation: https://docs.fedoraproject.org/en-US/qui... - Click Finish Installation and then reboot into your new Fedora install! - The installer will close the window, but not reboot.
 You can click on the power icon in the top right, click Power Off / Log Out, and click Restart.